ashokkmt/ashokkumawat/src/content/posts/05-cover-letter.md

 learning: true
 ---

-# Common Errors to be Avoided in Letters and Emails
+## Common Errors to be Avoided in Letters 📮 and Emails 📧

 In our recent class on letters and emails, we learned how important it is to communicate clearly and professionally.
-Writing a letter or email is not just about putting words on paper but making sure the message is correct, polite, and easy to understand.
+Writing <span className = "custom-highlight">an email or letter is not just about putting words on paper</span> but making sure the message is correct, polite, and easy to understand.
 This is especially true for cover letters and professional emails, which create the first impression for jobs or official communication.

-Some important points we discussed are:
+### 🛑 Some important points we discussed are:

 - A cover letter should be clear, concise, and directly related to the job or purpose.
 - The email or letter should have a formal greeting and closing.